zhuyingqin/Agent-Writing/README.md

 # Open Deep Research

-Open Deep Research is a web research assistant that generates comprehensive reports on any topic following a workflow similar to [OpenAI](https://openai.com/index/introducing-deep-research/) and [Gemini](https://blog.google/products/gemini/google-gemini-deep-research/) Deep Research.
-However, it allows you to customize the models, prompts, report structure, search API, and research depth.
-Specifically, you can customize:
+Open Deep Research is an open source assistant that automates research and produces customizable reports on any topic.
+It allows you to customize the research and writing process with specific models, prompts, report structure, and search tools.

-- provide an outline with a desired report structure
-- set the planner model (e.g., DeepSeek, OpenAI reasoning model, etc)
-- give feedback on the plan of report sections and iterate until user approval
-- set the search API (e.g., Tavily, Perplexity) and # of searches to run for each research iteration
-- set the depth of search for each section (# of iterations of writing, reflection, search, re-write)
-- customize the writer model (e.g., Anthropic)

 ![report-generation](https://github.com/user-attachments/assets/6595d5cd-c981-43ec-8e8b-209e4fefc596)

 ## 🚀 Quickstart

-Ensure you have API keys set for your desired tools.
+Ensure you have API keys set for your desired search tools and models.

-Select a web search tool (by default Open Deep Research uses Tavily):
+Available search tools:

 * [Tavily API](https://tavily.com/) - General web search
 * [Perplexity API](https://www.perplexity.ai/hub/blog/introducing-the-sonar-pro-api) - General web search